atheriel/helm-twitch/README.md

 streams with [Livestreamer](http://docs.livestreamer.io/), for those of us who want to avoid playback in the browser itself.

+## Usage

+Calling `helm-twitch` interactively will display a Helm buffer containing the top live streams on Twitch.tv at present.
+Entering a pattern in the minibuffer will search for live streams and channels using the Twitch.tv API.
+The default action for these streams and channels is to open them in a browser.

 ## Customizing

 `helm-twitch` has very few customization parameters.
 The most immediately useful